RunestoneInteractive/RunestoneServer/README.rst

 Follow the instructions there to download and install Sphinx.

+Next install paver, version 1.2.0 is current as of this writing.
+If you have ``pip`` installed its as easy as ``pip install paver`` if not, then follow the instructions `On the paver github page <http://paver.github.com/paver/#installation>`_

+Once paver is installed you will also need to install sphincontrib-paverutils, again the easiest route is to use ``pip install sphinxcontrib-paverutils``

 If you want to run a full blown server -- so you can save activecode assignments etc. then you will need to download and install web2py.  http://web2py.com

 After you install web2py go to the applications folder and check out this repository.
 This will be installed as a web2py application automatically.